 I'm referring to a public speaking organization like Toastmasters or an improv comedy class.
-I've heard lots of good things about Toastmasters, and something like a comedy course would help you to become more confident and think on your toes.
+Toastmasters can help you feel more comfortable speaking to any group, not just a formal audience.
+An improv class could help you to become more confident and think on your toes.

-While there's still a ton you can learn, one thing to note is that these classes teach a fairly specialized set of performance or presentation-focused skills, and not every last thing will transfer to more day-to-day social interactions.
+While there's still a ton you can learn, one thing to note is that these classes teach a fairly specialized set of performance or presentation-focused skills, and not every last thing will transfer to day to day social interaction.
 There are people who are great on stage, but still a tad awkward in real life.
 It's one thing to perform a prepared speech.
-It's another to have an interesting back and forth dialogue with someone you've just met.
-Similarly, playing improv games isn't the same as spontaneous, conversational wittiness.
+It's another to have an interesting back and forth with someone you've just met.
+Similarly, playing wacky improv games isn't the same as spontaneous, conversational wittiness.

 An acting class or a theater group

-There's some debate on how much interacting with people online can help you practice your conversation skills.
-In my experience it can help, but mostly if you try to make your online socializing as much like real-world socializing as you can.
+There's debate on how much interacting with people online can help you practice your social skills.
+In my experience it can help, but mostly if you try to make your online conversations as much like the real life version as you can.
 The online world has its own rules and conventions, and if you stick to them you won't get as much benefit, or even unintentionally teach yourself some bad habits.
-You probably won't be surprised to hear me say that while I think online practice can supplement real-life experience, or be a baby step towards it, I don't think it should be the only way you try to improve.
+You probably won't be surprised to hear me say that while I think online practice can supplement real life experience, or be a baby step toward it, I don't think it should be the only way you try to improve.

 You could try any of the following:

 - Video chatting with someone.
 This is fairly close to real life, even though there's technically distance and technology between everyone

 - Voice chatting, e.g., while playing a game